3 Solutions to Fix ‘Camera Error 0xA00F4246 (0x80070005)’

 Solution 3: Reset your computer

-If neither of the solutions listed and described before have worked for you, your only remaining option is to reset your computer.
-While resetting your computer might seem like a pretty drastic measure, it is not nearly as drastic as reinstalling Windows 10 from scratch and many other users affected by this issue have had tremendous success with the use of this solution.
+If neither of the solutions listed and described before has worked for you, your only remaining option is to reset your computer.
+While resetting your computer might seem like a pretty drastic measure, it is not nearly as drastic as reinstalling Windows 10 from scratch.
+Many other users affected by this issue have had tremendous success with the use of this solution.
 In order to reset a Windows 10 computer, you need to:

 1. Open the Start Menu.